-The city's Gallery Of Modern Art has an ever changing array of exhibits and instalments from contemporary artists, as well as events for children, and art classes for adults.
+The city's Gallery Of Modern Art has an ever-changing array of exhibits and installments from contemporary artists, as well as events for children, and art classes for adults.
 The space allocated for the classes, on the top floor, gives beautiful views across the city, but it is normally restricted.

 The neoclassical building has a nice, open layout which is extremely easy to navigate, and the museum features on many postcards of Glasgow, so is very well known!

 Glasgow Cathedral & The Necropolis

 Glasgow Cathedral is a magnificent example of historic architecture.
 It is nearly 1000 years old, yet is still standing, as an active church.
 Sermons are still held regularly, and the congregation sees it as their church.